anewman88/liri-node-app/README.md

 Please see the Homework-Instructions.md file for the specific assignment requirements.

+I deviated from the homework instructions in that I added an extra option for the user to be prompted to input the action and the search string.

 ## Node Packages Used
 The following packages are needed (npm install) to run the program